madpiano/2019-432/slides/class14/README.md

 - Professor Love's Slides are posted above: [in PDF](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class14/432_2019_slides14.pdf), and [in R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class14/432_2019_slides14.Rmd).
 - Each 432 class is audio-recorded, and we post the recordings as `.mp3` files after class, above.

+## Slides from Last Class

+We will actually begin today with [Slide 36 from Class 13](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class13/432_2019_slides13.pdf), before moving on to the planned [Slides for Class 14](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class14/432_2019_slides14.pdf).

 ## Deliverables

 1. [Homework 4](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework4) is due at 2 PM on Friday, 2019-03-22.
 You should be able to do all four parts of the Homework now.